 6. Don’t Sweat The Small Stuff

-If the issue you’re mad about will be irrelevant a year, a month, a week or even a day from now, why sweat it?
-Happy people know how to let life’s daily irritations roll off their back.
+If the issue you’re mad about will be irrelevant a year, a month, a week, or even a day from now, why sweat it?
+Happy people know how to let life’s daily irritations roll off their backs.

 7. Speak Well of Others